masaccio/numbers-parser/README.md

 To better partition cell styles, background image data which was supported in earlier versions through the methods `image_data` and `image_filename` is now part of the new `cell_style` property.
 Using the deprecated methods `image_data` and `image_filename` will issue a `DeprecationWarning` if used.The legacy methods will be removed in a future version of numbers-parser.

-`NumberCell` cell values are now limited to 15 significant figues to match the implementation of floating point numbers in Apple Numbers.
+`NumberCell` cell values are now limited to 15 significant figures to match the implementation of floating point numbers in Apple Numbers.
 For example, the value `1234567890123456` is rounded to `1234567890123460` in the same was as in Numbers.
 Previously, using native `float` with no checking resulted in rounding errors in unpacking internal numbers.
 Attempting to write a number with too many significant digits results in a `RuntimeWarning`.

 The previously deprecated methods `Document.sheets()` and `Sheet.tables()` are now only available using the properties of the same name (see examples in this README).